Badminton Calories Burned Calculator

 How many calories does badminton burn in 30 minutes?

-A person weighing 160 lbs (73 kg) burns approximately 200 calories during 30 minutes of badminton.
-This is based on a MET value of 5.5.
+A person weighing 160 lbs (73 kg) burns approximately 210 calories during 30 minutes of badminton.
+This is based on a MET value of 5.5 for badminton.
 Heavier individuals burn more calories, and lighter individuals burn fewer.

 What is the MET value of badminton?

-The MET (Metabolic Equivalent of Task) value for badminton is 5.5.
+The default MET (Metabolic Equivalent of Task) value for badminton is 5.5, while the selected training style uses MET 5.5.
 This means badminton burns 5.5 times more energy than sitting at rest.
 MET values are established by the Compendium of Physical Activities and represent average energy expenditure for the activity.

 Is badminton good for weight loss?